WMCSameeraGroup/URPSA/readme.md

 ```

-## output format
+## Output format

-each reaction path is saved with a folder named as test_00001 and gaussian calculations files(input file, output files) are stored.
+Each reaction path is saved with a folder named as Pathway_0001 and gaussian calculations files(input file, output files) are stored.
-further a scattor plot of the energy of converged structures as scattor.jpg and a xyz file is produced to see the trajectory.
+further a scatter plot of the energy of converged structures as scatter.jpg and a xyz file is produced to see the trajectory.

 ## Method overview